 Mark Firmin, joint administrator and KPMG’s Northern Head of Restructuring said: “Following a rigorous marketing process, we have identified appropriate buyers for Houndshill.

-“As Blackstone and Catalyst Capital LLP currently own a number of shopping centres and have significant experience in the market, they are in a strong position to help Houndshill capitalise on the growing number of visitors to the recently regenerated area.”
+“As Blackstone and Catalyst Capital currently own a number of shopping centres and have significant experience in the market, they are in a strong position to help Houndshill capitalise on the growing number of visitors to the recently regenerated area.”